Product Management for Health and Nutrition

 Good Health and Well-being

-Key Performance in 2023
+Key Performance in 2024

-Sales of health New products
+Sales of New Nutritional Products

-Sales of organic products (Non-Food)
+Sales of Organic Products (Non-Food)

 Participants in the health care awareness program: “Healthy Community”

-Key Progress in 2023
+Key Progress in 2024

 Elderly food project